mnot/I-D/draft-nottingham-link-hint.md

 This memo specifies "HTTP Link Hints", a mechanism for annotating Web links to HTTP(S) resources with information that otherwise might be discovered by interacting with them.

---- note_Note_to_Readers

-*RFC EDITOR: please remove this section before publication*

-The issues list for this draft can be found at <https://github.com/mnot/I-D/labels/link-hint>.

-The most recent (often, unpublished) draft is at <https://mnot.github.io/I-D/link-hint/>.

-Recent changes are listed at <https://github.com/mnot/I-D/commits/gh-pages/link-hint>.

-See also the draft's current status in the IETF datatracker, at <https://datatracker.ietf.org/doc/draft-nottingham-link-hint/>.

 --- middle